Campus Life

 AW202, 2nd Floor, Global Square, Soka University

-Basic principles regarding the provision of reasonable accommodation
+Basic principles regarding adjusting the learning environment

 Target Audience